araxiaonline/araxiacode.github.io/docs/wowapi/classes/HookScripts.md

 7. We hook the `handleCombatLogEvent` function to the "OnEvent" event of the `combatLogFrame` using `combatLogFrame.HookScript("OnEvent", handleCombatLogEvent)`.
 8. We register the "COMBAT_LOG_EVENT_UNFILTERED" event using `combatLogFrame.RegisterEvent` to receive combat log events.

-This example demonstrates how to use the `HookScript` method to handle different types of events on custom frames and perform specific actions based on the event data.

-## HookScript
+## Hook - OnHide & OnShow & OnLoad

-The `HookScript` method is used to register a script handler for a specific event on a frame.
-It allows you to execute custom code when certain events occur, such as when a frame is shown, hidden, or loaded.
+Hook for handling common events for when a UIObject is shown, hidden, or initially loaded.

 ### Parameters